9 Best Exercises for Seniors: Your Workout Guide

 Like yoga, Pilates is known for being a low-impact strength program, but its focus on core stability makes it especially great for older adults, Dr. Shin says.
 One analysis in the European Review of Aging and Physical Activity concluded that Pilates participation improves balance in older adults.

-Most gyms offer Pilates classes designed for first-timers, which is especially important for those interested in classes that rely on the “reformer,” an exercise machine that uses springs, bars, and straps for resistance.
-You can also give it a try with this at-home Pilates workout for a stronger core.
+Most gyms offer Pilates classes designed for beginners, which is especially important for those interested in classes that rely on the “reformer,” an exercise machine that uses springs, bars, and straps for resistance.

 4. Bodyweight Training